ap0llo/markdown-generator/README.md

 ## Building from source

-MarkdownGenerator is a .NET Standard libary and can be buildt using the .NET SDK (tested with Visual Studio 15.7)
+MarkdownGenerator is a .NET Standard library and can be built using the .NET SDK (tested with Visual Studio 15.7)

 ```bat
   dotnet restore .\src\MarkdownGenerator.sln